slevithan/oniguruma-to-es/README.md

 ## Similar projects

 [js_regex](https://github.com/jaynetics/js_regex) transpiles [Onigmo](https://github.com/k-takata/Onigmo) regexes to JavaScript (Onigmo is a fork of Oniguruma that has slightly different syntax/behavior). js_regex is written in Ruby and relies on Ruby's Onigmo parser, which means regexes must be pre-transpiled to use them in JavaScript.
 In contrast, Oniguruma-To-ES is written in JavaScript, so it can be used at runtime. js_regex also produces regexes with more edge cases that don't perfectly follow Oniguruma's behavior, in addition to the Oniguruma/Onigmo differences.

+## About

+Oniguruma-To-ES was created by [Steven Levithan](https://github.com/slevithan).

+If you want to support this project, I'd love your help by contributing improvements, sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) future development.

+© 2024–present.
+MIT License.